Help to Buy explained

 - You won’t be charged loan fees on the 20% loan for the first five years

-- In the 6th year you will currently be charged a fee of 1.75% of the loan’s value.
+In the 6th year, you will currently be charged a fee of 1.75% of the loan’s value.
 After this, the fee will increase every year in line with inflation.
 The annual increase in the fees is worked out by using the Retail Prices Index (RPI) plus 1%.
-For instance
+For instance, you could see the following:

 However the larger the deposit you put down, the more mortgage products you’ll have available and generally speaking, the bigger the deposit, the better the mortgage deal.